vivid-planet/comet/.changeset/hungry-wombats-behave.md

 "@comet/blocks-api": minor
 ---

-Add property migrationOptions to createRichTextBlock factory in order to be able to add migrations to the RichTextBlock
+Add property `migrationOptions` to `createRichTextBlock()` factory to enable adding migrations to the RichTextBlock